PrincetonUniversity/kaltura_archiver/README.md

 Apply the following steps with the same video selection criterium, eg apply to all videos without a lastPlayedAt property:

  1. Save to AWS-Glacier:
-    1. if video does not exist in AWS-Glacier: download and store original in AWS-Glacier and apply tag: "archived_to_s3"
+    1. if video does not exist in S3: download and store original
-    1. otherwise apply tag: "archived_to_s3"
+    1. apply tag: "archived_to_s3"
  1. Delete derived flavors and apply tag: 'deleted_flavors'
     1. ONLY IFF video has original flavor
     1. AND original flavor 'arrived' in AWS-Glacier